KizKizz/pso2_mod_manager/README.md

 # PSO2NGS Mod Manager
  An app to manage and apply mod files to Phantasy Star Online 2 New Genesis
+ and more

 ![Screenshot 2022-06-26 142518](https://user-images.githubusercontent.com/101075148/175835622-b329d51f-8b75-4da2-a9c7-c1f5776d9683.png)